Reinhardt Kiehl

+Education

 From 1955, Kiehl studied mathematics, physics and astronomy at the University of Göttingen and the University of Heidelberg.
 He received in 1965 his Ph.D. (promotion) under Friedrich Karl Schmidt at Heidelberg University with thesis Äquivalenzrelationen in analytischen Räumen.

+Career

-He was from 1966 to 1968 a research assistant and in 1968–1969 a docent at the University of Münster, where he received in 1968 his habilitation.
-From 1969 to 1972 he was a professor ordinarius at the Goethe-Universität Frankfurt am Main.
-From 1972 he was a professor ordinarius at the University of Mannheim, where he retired in 2003 as professor emeritus.
+From 1966 to 1968, he was a research assistant and in 1968–1969 a docent at the University of Münster, where he received his habilitation in 1968.
+From 1969 to 1972, he was a professor ordinarius at the Goethe-Universität Frankfurt am Main.
+From 1972, he was a professor ordinarius at the University of Mannheim and retired in 2003 as professor emeritus.

+Research

 His research deals with algebraic and arithmetic geometry and non-archimedean function theory.
-He wrote with Eberhard Freitag a textbook on the Weil conjectures and étale cohomology.
-In 1970 Kiehl was an Invited Speaker at the ICM in Nice with talk Grauertsche Kohärenzsätze für stetige und differenzierbare Familien komplexer Räume.
+He wrote a textbook on the Weil conjectures and étale cohomology with Eberhard Freitag.
+In 1970 Kiehl was an Invited Speaker at the ICM in Nice, France with Hans Grauert, Kohärenzsätze für stetige und differenzierbare Familien komplexer Räume.